pulumi/docs/content/docs/reference/pkg/aws/elasticloadbalancing/loadbalancercookiestickinesspolicy.md

     loadBalancer: lb.id,
 });
 ```
 {{% /example %}}
 {{% /examples %}}

-Deprecated: aws.elasticloadbalancing.LoadBalancerCookieStickinessPolicy has been deprecated in favour of aws.elb.LoadBalancerCookieStickinessPolicy

 <p class="resource-deprecated">Deprecated: {{% md %}}aws.elasticloadbalancing.LoadBalancerCookieStickinessPolicy has been deprecated in favour of aws.elb.LoadBalancerCookieStickinessPolicy{{% /md %}}</p>